john-wigg/best-data-practices/README.md

 ## Choose a license

 When opening your project or data to the public, it is important to choose a license.
 This does not only apply to software projects but really to all kinds of data as well.
-Without a license, colleagues viewing your publication won't know what they are allowed to with your data and what they aren't.
+Without a license, colleagues viewing your publication will not know what they are allowed to with your data and what they are not.

 If publishing in a journals, there may by restrictions on what licenses you are allowed to use so make sure to check with your publisher first.

-Licensing may also be a factor when applying the FAIR data principles: To meet the R (Reusable) criteria your *(Meta)data are released with a clear and accessible data usage license*.
+Licensing may also be a factor when applying the FAIR data principles: To meet the R (Reusable) criteria your (meta)data have to be *released with a clear and accessible data usage license*.
 The protocol you are using should also be *open, free and universally implementable* so make sure you read the licenses of any component you are using as well.
-Licensing also makes sure that researcher re-using your data know how to cite you, an important aspect of data provenance in FAIR data [[7]](#cite-fair-provenance-2).
+Licensing also makes sure that researchers re-using your data know how to cite you, an important aspect of data provenance in FAIR data [[7]](#cite-fair-provenance-2).

-There are good resources to learn about and choose the correct license for your publication https://choosealicense.com/.

 A very popular choice are the *Creative Commons* licenses (https://creativecommons.org/licenses/).
 They allow control of what can be done with your data.

 If you are working on a software project, the MIT license is a very clear permissive license.
 The GNU General Public License is also a very popular choice amongst open-source software projects.

+If you are still unsure, there are good resources to learn about and choose the correct license for your publication like https://choosealicense.com/.

 <div class="tip">
 Add a license to your data to tell other researchers what they are allowed to with your data!